la2050/archive/_projects/2016/reading-makes-a-difference-inspiring-kids-to-read-care-about-others.md

   inspiring Introductory Assemblies, all classrooms receive a “Jester” book & set of 3 educator enrichment manuals, with a final Recognition Assembly showcasing student reading achievements and compassion.
+project_proposal_impact:
+  - District-wide graduation rates
+  - Proficiency in English and Language Arts and Math
+  - Early education
+  - Student education pipeline
+  - Suspension and expulsion rates
+  - Truancy rates in elementary and middle schools
 category: learn
 body_class: blueberry